Sojourner Consulting is a mission-driven planning and strategic consultancy.

 Contact Us

-Understanding Asian Americans in the Philly Suburbs
+Understanding Asian Americans in Montgomery County, PA

 Planning for a Cultural District in the Legacy of Urban Renewal